Accreditation in a box

 If somebody has a complaint against one of our members, they may use our complaint redress scheme.

-A tenant may use this procedure to complain against a landlord or letting agent member or, a landlord client of a letting agent who is a member may also use this complaint procedure although agent complaints will normally be passed to the new government approved redress schemes.
+A tenant may use this procedure to complain against a landlord or letting agent member, or a landlord client of a letting agent who is a member may also use this complaint procedure.
+However, agent complaints will generally be passed to the government-approved redress schemes.